medavox/tuki-nuwa/text/dictionary.md

-puha | passive marker (goes after a verb); the verb-phrase is being done TO the subject, possibly by some(thing/one). mi moku puha! = "i am being eaten!" si   | you, your u    | addressive marker: <jan Atan u> = "hey, adam", "@adam"; (sep) U Imperative: <u namu!> = "eat!" wa   | context-phrase separator, topicaliser
+puha | passive marker (goes after a verb); the verb-phrase is being done TO the subject, possibly by some(thing/one). mi moku puha! = "i am being eaten!" si   | you, your u    | addressive marker: <jan Atan u> = "hey, adam", "@adam"; (sep) U Imperative: <u namu!> = "eat!" wa   | subject; about/regarding; context-phrase separator, topicaliser